-Under these circumstances, we can see that one friend serves another friend, the mother serves the son, the wife serves the husband, the husband serves the wife and so on.
+Under these circumstances, we can see that one friend serves another friend, the mother serves the son, the wife serves the husband, the husband serves the wife, and so on.
 If we go on searching in this spirit, it will be seen that there is no exception in the society of living beings to the activity of service.
-The politician presents his manifesto for the public to convince them of his capacity for service.
-The voters therefore give the politician their valuable votes, thinking that he will render valuable service to society.
+The politician presents his manifesto to the public to convince them of his capacity for service.
+The voters, therefore, give the politician their valuable votes, thinking that he will render valuable service to society.

 The shopkeeper serves the customer, and the artisan serves the capitalist.
 The capitalist serves the family, and the family serves the state in the terms of the eternal capacity of the eternal living being.
 In this way we can see that no living being is exempt from rendering service to other living beings, and therefore we can safely conclude that service is the constant companion of the living being and that the rendering of service is the eternal religion or Sanatan Dharma of the living being.

 Beyond this temporary world, there is another world of which we have information.
 That world consists of another nature, which is sanätana, eternal.
 Jéva is also described as sanätana, eternal, and the Lord is also described as sanätana in the Eleventh Chapter.